How Do You Know If You Have Fatty Liver?August 13, 2018

 A long-term study in a 2014 issue of the Journal of the American College of Cardiology showed that runners had a 45% lower risk of death from heart disease than non-runners2.

-It also improves mood and brain/cognitive function as oxygenated blood3, while helping with weight loss4.
+Additionally, it also improves mood and brain/cognitive function as oxygenated blood3, while helping with weight loss4.

 Burst & Interval Training